 Question: "What does the Bible say about self-love, loving self?"

-Answer: Love as described in the Bible is quite different from love as espoused by the world.
-Biblical love is selfless and unconditional, whereas the world's love is characterized by selfishness.
-In the following passages we see that love does not exist apart from God and that true love can only be experienced by one who has experienced God's own love firsthand.
+Answer: Love as described in the Bible is quite different from the love as espoused by the world.
+Biblical love is selfless and unconditional, whereas the world’s love is characterized by selfishness.
+In the following passages, we see that love does not exist apart from God and that true love can only be experienced by one who has experienced God’s own love firsthand:

 Romans 13:9–10, “The commandments, ‘Do not commit adultery,’ ‘Do not murder,’ ‘Do not steal,’ ‘Do not covet,’ and whatever other commandment there may be, are summed up in this one rule: ‘Love your neighbor as yourself.’
 Love does no harm to its neighbor.
 Therefore love is the fulfillment of the law.”